 Whether you're getting emails from customers or selecting a focus group to test out the product and give you feedback, your questions should be structured around real people and their thoughts.

-Format Your FAQs Properly
+The Perfect FAQ Page: Format Your FAQs Properly

 FAQs look different on all ecommerce websites, but the good ones follow similar formatting models to ensure that customers are getting valuable information and not becoming more confused.
 As we'll discuss further into the article, it all starts with locating your FAQ page in reasonable positions on your website.